 - Officina Verona is a hip and trendy restaurant with inventive and authentic Italian cuisine.
 You will find it is not overly priced and located centrally.

-- Osteria Mondodoro has a menu with descriptive photos on their website.
+- Osteria Mondodoro has a menu with descriptive photos on its website.
 Osteria is a traditional Italian restaurant that usually has a three-meal set menu for a reasonable price.
 Don’t forget to take your cafe ristretto at the end of your food indulgence.
 They are closed on Sundays nights and Mondays.

 - Brest Ostricheria – OYSTERS!
 This place is a fantastic oyster and champagne bar!
 The menu focuses on shellfish, but does offer some incredible pasta dishes!